What exactly is a Promise Zone or a Promise Opportunity?

 Where can the Promise be used?

 The Promise Zone Authority may limit the use of the scholarship to one public or private higher education institutions.
-All students who qualify for the scholarship must have a tuition-free route to, at minimum, an associate’s degree at a community college.
+All students who qualify for the scholarship must have a tuition-free path to, at minimum, an associate’s degree at a community college.
 Authorities may begin by focusing on this required minimum, and then expand options to other institutions and to bachelor’s level degree.
 Promise Zone Authorities may also include non-degree programs and technical schools.
 Scholarships to private institutions must be limited to an amount not greater than the average tuition at Michigan’s state universities.

 We do not live in the NC RESA service area.
 We live outside of the Newaygo County school districts boundaries, but have elected for Schools of Choice for more than 6 years to a Newaygo County high school.
 Does my student qualify?

 No. You must be a resident of the NC RESA service area.

 Is the GPA requirement based upon a weighted or unweighted GPA?